Create and track Milestones in Jira

 Pleasant Ways to Manage Your Team Capacity with Activity Timeline Reports

 It is important for a project manager to be aware of how things are going in the project and to be able to take appropriate corrective actions when it is needed.
-However, keeping up with each and every team member and track team capacity is a time-consuming process, and sometimes a lot of significant information for the manager: person’s workload, team workload, a total number of hours planned per each project, an amount of logged work, etc — can be lost.
+However, keeping up with each and every team member and tracking the team’s capacity is a time-consuming process, and sometimes a lot of significant information for the manager: a person’s workload, team workload, the total number of hours planned per each project, an amount of logged work, etc — can be lost.

-There are a number of advantages to using capacity.
-Better resource management and the completion time for a project can be fairly estimated in advance.
+There are a number of advantages to using capacity: better resource planning & management, work-life balance, and prevention of burnout – as a result, the completion time for a project can be fairly estimated in advance.

-Before planning you need to know the next data:p
+Before resource planning activities you need to know the next data:

 • Iteration period